RX-2006/cse_project1/README.md

 1. User enters the YouTube video link
 2. The application retrieves the transcript automatically
 3. The text is cleaned and chunked if necessary
-4. An AI model processes the transcript
-5. Final summary, keywords, and highlights are generated
+4. Final summary, keywords, and highlights are generated